-Major components of R&D expenses consist of personnel costs, including salaries and benefits, clinical, regulatory and toxicology services performed by contract research organizations (CRO's), materials and supplies, and overhead allocations consisting of various administrative and facilities related costs.
-The Company charges clinical and preclinical study costs to expense when incurred, consistent with Statement of Financial Accounting Standards No. 2, Accounting for Research and Development Costs ("Statement No. 2").
+Major components of research and development expenses consist of personnel costs, including salaries and benefits, clinical, regulatory and toxicology services performed by contract research organizations (CRO's), materials and supplies, and overhead allocations consisting of various administrative and facilities related costs.
+The Company charges clinical and preclinical study costs to expense when incurred, consistent with Statement of Financial Accounting Standards No. 2, Accounting for Research and Development Costs.
 These costs are a significant component of R&D expenses.
-Most of the Company's clinical and preclinical studies are performed by third-party CRO's.
-The Company accrues costs for studies performed by CRO's over the service periods specified in the contracts and adjust estimates, if required, based upon our on-going review of the level of services actually performed by the CRO.
+Most of the Company's manufacturing and clinical and preclinical studies are performed by third-party CRO's.
+The Company accrues costs for studies performed by CRO's over the service periods specified in the contracts and adjusts estimates, if required, based upon the Company's on-going review of the level of services actually performed by the CRO.